VeeHalonen/CustomRockPaperScissors/README.md

 All commands are recognized as either upper or lower case.

-<b>Play</b> starts a new game where the user and the computer play Rock, Paper, Scissors against each other. <b>Q</b> quits the game and prints the win statistics, for example:
+**Play** starts a new game where the user and the computer play Rock, Paper, Scissors against each other. **Q** quits the game and prints the win statistics, for example:

 <code>&#42;&#42;&#42;STATS&#42;&#42;&#42;</code><br>
 <code>Rounds played: 5</code><br>